Higher equations of motion at level 2 in Liouville CFT: Bulk HEM

 The next proposition gives a probabilistic expression for the singular state, involving singular integrals of the form \eqref{eq:def_integrals}. \begin{proposition} For all $\alpha<\alpha_{1,2}$, we have the following equality in $e^{-\beta c}\cD(\cQ)$:

 where $\alpha\mapsto\cR_\alpha$ extends analytically in a complex neighbourhood of $(-\infty,0)$. \end{proposition}

-\begin{proof} This can be proved by Gaussian integration by parts, which we view as a differential version of the Girsanov transform.
-We follow the method of \cite[Section 3.5]{BW}.
-Let $\varepsilon\in\C$ and consider the martingale
+\begin{proof} This can be proved by Gaussian integration by parts, which we view as a differential version of the Girsanov transform, following the method of \cite[Lemma 3.11]{BW}.
+Under the free field dynamics generated by $\bH^0$, the time evolution of the field can be represented as